 We often hear from our patients that they put off getting help because they were embarrassed.
 If you’re hesitant to get help, we understand.
-Issues like incontinence or pelvic organ prolapse can be difficult to talk about.
-But, pelvic floor issues are much more common than you think.
+Issues like prolapse and incontinence can be difficult to talk about.
+However, pelvic floor issues are much more common than you think.

-The National Institutes of Health reports that more than one-third of U.S. women have pelvic floor disorders, conditions caused by weakened or damaged pelvic floor muscles.
-Our team of board-certified urogynecologists have helped thousands of women to manage and improve their condition and we want to help you, too.
+More than one-third of U.S. women have pelvic floor disorders, conditions caused by weakened or damaged pelvic floor muscles.
+Our team has helped thousands of women to manage and improve their condition, and we want to help you, too.

-Our urogynecologists use the latest research and technology to treat conditions that affect the pelvic floor, including:
+Our pelvic health experts use the latest research and technology to treat pelvic floor conditions including:

 Also called fecal incontinence, this condition causes you to lose control of bowel movements.
 It’s more common in women and older adults.
 Episodes of bowel incontinence might happen as frequently as every day or as infrequently as every month.

 There are many types of urogynecologic and pelvic floor conditions.
-Because of this, there are a variety of symptoms you might notice.
-If you feel like anything is out of the ordinary and haven’t talked to a doctor yet, we recommend making an appointment with one of our OB-GYNs.
-If the help of one of our urogynecologists is needed, we will help you make an appointment.
+Because of this, there are a variety of symptoms you might experience.
 Some of the most common symptoms to watch for are:

-We have a variety of methods we can use to diagnose pelvic floor disorders.
-During your first visit, we’ll ask questions about your symptoms and your family’s health history and do a physical exam.
+We use a variety of methods to diagnose women with pelvic floor disorders.
+During your first visit, we’ll ask questions about your symptoms and health history, and do a physical exam.
 If we need more information to diagnose your condition, we might perform one of these additional tests:

-After a diagnosis, we’ll work with you to find the best treatment options.
-Some of the most common treatments are:
+After a diagnosis, we’ll partner with you to find the best treatment options.
+Some of the most common treatments we prescribe are:

-Our physical therapists work with you to create a plan for treating your pelvic floor issues.
-Treatment might include an advanced sports massage technique called soft tissue release or exercises to help loosen the muscles.
-We may also suggest small lifestyle changes like improving your posture and changing your exercise routine to help limit pain.
+Strengthening the muscles that support your pelvic floor can help manage many pelvic floor conditions.
+Treatment might include an advanced sports massage technique called “soft tissue release” or exercises to help loosen the muscles.
+We may suggest small lifestyle changes like improving your posture and changing your exercise routine to help limit pain.

-Pelvic floor relaxation techniques can help get rid of muscle spasms and pelvic pain.
+Pelvic floor therapy may also include relaxation techniques.
+These pelvic floor relaxation techniques can help improve muscle spasms and pelvic pain.
 Examples of relaxation techniques include:

-Certain medications can be prescribed for overactive bladder.
-Your doctor will work with you to make sure that any medicine prescribed is a good fit for your health needs.
+Bladder medication can help with certain pelvic floor dysfunctions like overactive bladder.
+We’ll work with you to make sure that any medicine prescribed is a good fit for your health needs.

 If you haven’t talked with a doctor about your concerns before, it might be a good idea to talk with your primary care doctor or OB-GYN first.
-Both doctors can treat common concerns, like UTIs and bladder problems.
-With hundreds of primary care doctors and OB-GYNs, you’ll be able to find expert answers at a clinic near you.
-To get started, please choose a primary care doctor, OB-GYN or choose a location and call the clinic for help scheduling an appointment.
+Both doctors can treat common concerns, like an occasional UTI.
+If your doctor feels a referral is needed, they can help you with that.

 We accept most health insurance plans, including Blue Cross and Blue Shield of Minnesota, CIGNA, HealthPartners, Medica, Medicare, PreferredOne and many others.